 Get outside!
 That's where the learning starts.

-At Sequoia Riverlands Trust we strive to help our community understand the importance of their natural home in the Central Valley.
+At Sequoia Riverlands Trust we strive to help the youth of our community understand the importance of their home in the Central Valley.
 It is within our nature to seek a sense of place and belonging – a home to care for.
 We believe that it is not possible to care for what you do not understand.
-As educators, we play a most vital role in this respect: To educate the future leaders of our community through activating their curiosity, knowledge, and wisdom–all of which connects students to their community for a lifetime.
-SRT partners with area schools and teachers to provide a special type of comprehensive learning, both indoors and outside–but mostly outdoors!
-Our Outdoor Education programs are designed to supplement educational curriculum with hands-on understanding, transforming learning into an unforgettable experience.
+As educators, we play a most vital role in this respect: To educate the future leaders of our community through activating their curiosity, knowledge, and wisdom, all of which connects students to their community for a lifetime.
+SRT partners with teachers to provide a special type of comprehensive learning, both indoors and outside – but mostly outdoors!
+Our Outdoors Education programs are designed to supplement educational curriculum with hands-on understanding, transforming learning into an unforgettable experience.

 Field trips are designed to bring each student back to the natural world while participating in hands-on learning with curriculum that follows California's Common Core standards in Math, Science, Writing and History/Social Studies.
 Our goal is to bring each student back into the natural world where they are introduced to the habitat and wildlife right in their own back yard.
 Currently we offer field trips to both our Dry Creek and Kaweah Oaks preserves.

 In-class programs bring nature into the classroom- guaranteed to make learning FUN!

 After-school programs in conjunction with groups like the Boys & Girls Club, Pro-Youth HEART and Choices, can reinforce classroom learning with fun activities on-site and at our preserves.